In this article

 Step 5: They’ll Compare Your Profile Against Actuarial Tables

-The life insurance application process determines if an insurer can make you an offer for coverage—known as insurance underwriting—and this process varies from person to person.
+The life insurance application process determines if an insurer can make you an offer for coverage and this process varies from person to person.
 The time it takes from applying to having active life insurance coverage can vary, too.
+This process of assessing your risk levels is known as underwriting.

-One thing that is constant for everyone who applies through Fabric, however, is that the process begins with completing an online application.
-Once that's done, your application can take one of three basic paths.
+One thing that is constant, however, is that the process begins with completing an application.
+Once that’s done, your application can take one of three basic paths.

 Some insurance policies, such as the one sold through Fabric by Gerber Life, have the ability to approve some or all applicants without a medical exam.
-Whenever possible, we'll make you an offer immediately upon submission, so you can obtain coverage right away.
+Whenever possible, we’ll make you an offer immediately upon submission, so you can obtain coverage once payment has been received by the life insurance company.

 In some instances, if you do not qualify for coverage through us, we’ll know that immediately as well.
-If that is the case, we'll tell you as early in the process as we can, so you don't need to submit your application for further review.
+If that is the case, we’ll tell you as early in the process as we can.

-If we can't get you an immediate answer on whether we can offer you coverage (either yea or nay), your application will be referred to our team of underwriters.
+If we can’t get you an immediate answer on whether we can offer you coverage, your application will be referred to a team of underwriters.
 As part of this review process, we may have follow-up questions, request your medical records and/or ask you to take a quick health exam.

-(If you're asked to take a health exam, you'll schedule an appointment with a qualified examiner to come to your home or office around your schedule, at no cost to you.
-Here’s more on what to expect from the life insurance health exam.)
+If you’re asked to take a health exam, you’ll schedule an appointment with a qualified examiner to come to your home or office around your schedule, at no cost to you.

 Life insurance underwriting is generally based on risk factors like your health.
 That’s because it’s correlated to your likelihood to, you know, pass away.

 Enter the underwriter: the person responsible for determining whether you get insured and how much it’ll cost you.
-Although you’ll likely never speak with your underwriter, he or she is probably responsible for processing about 20 to 30 applications daily.
+Although you’ll likely never speak with your underwriter, he or she is probably responsible for processing multiple applications daily.

-Contrary to what you might think, underwriters aren't trying to deny you coverage; they're actually trying to get you the right coverage and pricing based on your risk levels.
+Contrary to what you might think, underwriters aren’t trying to deny you coverage.
+They’re not looking for reasons to turn away applicants, who are potential customers; they’re trying to get you the right coverage and pricing based on your risk levels.
+The insurance company’s goal is to offer you the best possible coverage you qualify for, so you (hopefully) are most likely to accept and set up your policy.

 Step by step, here’s how they make those decisions.

-While some people still apply for life insurance directly through a live agent, companies like Fabric let you apply totally online.
-That means you don’t have to set up meetings with an agent in person, or potentially get upsold on whole life insurance policies you may not even need.
+While some people still apply for life insurance directly through a live agent, companies like Fabric by Gerber Life let you apply online.
+That means you don’t have to set up meetings with an agent in person.

 The hearing-about-the-insurance-and-getting-set-up processes are different depending on whether or not you go with an agent.
-But the underwriting process (determining your risk levels) is actually quite similar.
+But the underwriting process is actually quite similar at most companies.

-When you apply for life insurance online, you’ll fill out an application requesting information like:
+When you apply for life insurance, you’ll fill out an application requesting information like:

 All of these factors go into determining your risk of passing away.
 While your employment may seem like an outlier, it can help an underwriter understand if you’re in a high-stress or high-risk job, like a doctor or firefighter.
 Meanwhile, underwriters use your annual income and net worth to help determine the amount of coverage you’re eligible for.